cjdelisle/cjdns/doc/tunnel.md

 ## Connecting to a gateway

-To connect to an IPv6 gate, you must first ask the operator of the gate to add your key to his gate, once he has added it, add their *key* to the `outgoingConnections` section of the `IpTunnel` block in your cjdroute.conf like this:
+To connect to an IPv6 gate, you must first ask the operator of the gate to add your key to their gate, once he has added it, add their *key* to the `outgoingConnections` section of the `IpTunnel` block in your cjdroute.conf like this:

     "outgoingConnections":